SA Horrified As North West Primary School Children To Appear in Court for Rape

 According to SABC News, other learners from the school witnessed alleged sexual activity between the two boys and the grade 5 learner.
 They then reported the incident to the school-based support team.
 The school reached out to the social worker, parents, and guardians.

 The learners reportedly admitted that they engaged in sexual acts during a school-governing board meeting.
-The buses are expected to appear on 30 September 2025.
+The boys are expected to appear on 30 September 2025.
 They were supposed to appear on 19 September, but the matter was postponed.

 Source: Getty Images